10 Signs Your Child Has a Food Sensitivity and What to Do About It

 Show your child that everyone else is on board with them, and that their sensitivity is not theirs alone.
 Food is intrinsically tied to our culture, our family, and our social life.
 That may be frustrating if you have a restricted diet, but it also presents you with a great opportunity to make new memories with your family: cooking together, finding new favorite restaurants, maybe even coming up with new snacks to take with you on trips.
 Your children look to you in every situation, so model for them.
 Show them how to prepare and cook for themselves.
 Demonstrate the importance of reading nutrition labels and asking questions at restaurants.

-The stress of a diet change lessens when surrounded by a network of supportive family.
+The stress of a diet change lessens when surrounded by a network of a supportive family.
 You shouldn’t expect your child to be able to give up a food they loved while the rest of the family eats it, and your family shouldn’t expect you to cook a different meal for each person.
 You do not want to create a dynamic where one child feels deprived.
 Support them by removing the food from your house.
 Chances are, the offending food isn’t so great for anyone else anyway.
 It’s best to remove problematic foods like gluten and dairy before illness has a chance to take root.

 3. Ease the transition by getting creative in the kitchen.